Are you interested in understanding how search engine results pages work?

 If you move up two spots, you can see a 60% increase in traffic.

-Search engine positioning can be done by optimizing website content, creating backlinks with natural anchors, and improving other SEO factors.
+Search engine optimization can be done by working on creating user-first content, earning backlinks with natural anchors, and improving other SEO factors.

 So, what are some of the best practices to follow?